How to Treat Stimulant Addiction: Rehab and Stimulant Treatment Options

-Someone that is abusing a substance or addicted to it will likely resist your attempts to point out the problem or change their behaviors.
-Drug abuse can, in some cases, change the brain of the user in ways that may diminish self-control and judgment, which makes your task more complex 4.
-Approach your loved one with care.
+Someone who is abusing a substance or addicted to it will likely resist your attempts to point out the problem or change their behaviors.
+Drug abuse can, in some cases, change the brain of the user in ways that diminish self-control and judgment, which makes your task more complex.4 Approach your loved one with care.

-All too often, conversations about getting help become arguments, as loved ones of addicted people have often long been frustrated by the inability of their loved one to stop and feel that they are choosing the drug over them.
+All too often, conversations about getting help become arguments, as loved ones of addicted people have often long been frustrated by their inability to stop.
+They feel that their loved one is choosing the drug over them.
 However, even if you are upset and frustrated, approaching your loved one while overwhelmed with these emotions can derail your attempts to help.
 Rather, try to approach your loved one as calmly as possible, reserving judgment.
 Also, try approaching them during periods of sobriety.

 - Provide your love, support, understanding, and patience.
-If you speak when emotions are high, your message will be lost and your loved one will only absorb your anger or sadness.
+If you speak when emotions are high, your message will be lost and your loved one will only absorb your anger and sadness.